 Shelves may seem very specific, but cabinets and drawers are not practical for herb storage.
 With shelves, one is able to see the herbs clearly and grab them easily.
 It's not just convenient storage, it allows pharmacists can work quicker and find specific herbs with ease.

 Open bottles of herbs that are stored in humid environments or for long periods of time may clump over time, making them difficult to measure and add to formulas.
-Seal your bottles tightly, use a dehumidifier, or, if needed, break up any clumps with a mortar and pestle.
+Seal your bottles tightly, use a dehumidifier, or, if needed, add desiccant packs within each bottle.

 Dissolving herbs into a decoction is how many practitioners recommend ingesting herbs.
 However, sometimes patients are more comfortable taking capsules.
 A semi-automatic capsule filling machine is not required, but can speed the process.
 To catch and store the excess herbs that may fall from the machine, leave a weighing paper below the it.
 Baskets, funnels and bottles would also be necessary to catch and store the capsules.
 Aidan Kaye of Integrative Medicine Center provides a helpful demonstration in our blog, How to Encapsulate Herbal Extract Granules.